When a relationship ends, the division of furniture and other shared assets begins.

 Custody of Pets

-With the increasing view of pets as family members, people are turning to the courts with the hope of getting their pet custody issues resolved.
+With the increasing view of pets as family members, people are asking if family mediation – or even lawyers – can help with getting their pet custody issues resolved.
 Unfortunately, Australian law states that pets are considered personal property, so unlike children, no joint custody or visitation can be granted.

 Pet custody cases are more established in America and some courts have begun to change this analysis and are willing to treat pets more like children.
 Courts are now taking into consideration the best interest of the animal when determining who gets custody.
 This shift, is somewhat being encouraged and normalised by celebrities such as Robert Pattinson and Kristen Stewart who share custody of their two dogs.
 For pet owners whose experience with the court has been less lenient, informal pet parenting agreements are a more common and economical alternative.